‘Leaning Tower of Dallas’ endures blows from wrecking ball

 As demolition work took place, an online petition to “save this landmark from destruction” continued to draw signatures.
 Graybill said he hasn’t signed but plans to if the tower doesn’t tumble soon.

-And as the effort to topple the structure passed the three-hour mark, people began to take another genre of photo — pretending to push the tower over rather than prop it up.
+And as the effort to topple the structure stretched into thelate afternoon, people began to take another genre of photo — pretending to push the tower over rather than prop it up.